vodolaz095/geomagnetic/README.md

 Note 1: `total` is probably measured by omni directional solenoid system, not counted from He, Hp, Hn, so there is <5% discrepance.

-Note 2: sometimes there is -100000 values for magnetic fieldsmagnitutes.
+Note 2: sometimes there is -100000 values for magnetic fields magnitutes.
 This is probably the error in data transfer or a way to show that data was not properly acquired.
 So, the user of library can simply negate this values.